trozware/troznet/content/app/work.md

 ---
 date: 2016-11-16T00:00:00Z
+mac_app_desc:
-mac_app_desc: A project organizer for developers, designers, students or any professional who works with multiple projects involving files & folders, web pages, email addresses and lists of tasks.
+  A project organizer for developers, designers, students or any professional who works with multiple projects involving files & folders, web pages, email addresses and lists of tasks.
 mac_app_image: /icons/Work128.png
 mac_app_name: Work
 title: Work
 url: /work/
+draft: true
 ---

 **Work** is a project organizer app for developers, designers, students or any